LoggableActivity/LoggableActivity/README.md

 Super easy to use activity log with views out of the box
 - Just add the gem and mount the engine and you have a cool looking activity log.
 - Easy and simple to customize and configure
-- All data are encrypted, and
+- All data are encrypted, and sanitized automatically when needed.

 ### Important!
-This project is under development and not ready for production.
-There might be breaking changes, so please consult the CHANGELOG.md
+This project is under development.
+There might be breaking changes from version to version,</br>
+so please consult the CHANGELOG.md before updating.
 ### What it is not
 - An error logging system
 - A paper trails system with rollback.
 - A backup system

-### Applications
+### Where to use
-Most organizations needs to keep a log of how users interact with data stored in the DB
+The activity logger is designed for organizations who needs to keep a log of how users interact with data in the system
 - Finance
 - Healthcare
 - Sales and Support